FREEDOM COVID Anticoagulation Strategy Randomized Trial - FREEDOM COVID

 Among non-critically ill patients hospitalized with COVID-19, therapeutic anticoagulation did not reduce a 30-day composite endpoint; however, it was associated with a reduction in secondary outcomes of all-cause mortality and intubation compared with prophylactic anticoagulation.
 Bleeding was low and similar between treatment groups.

 Stone GW, Farkouh ME, Lala A, et al., on behalf of the FREEDOM COVID Anticoagulation Strategy Randomized Trial Investigators.
-Anticoagulation Strategies in Non-Critically Ill Patients Hospitalized With COVID-19: A Randomized Clinical Trial.
-J Am Coll Cardiol 2023;Mar 6:[Epub ahead of print].
+Randomized Trial of Anticoagulation Strategies for Noncritically Ill Patients Hospitalized With COVID-19.
+J Am Coll Cardiol 2023;81:1747-62.

 Presented by Dr. Valentin Fuster at the American College of Cardiology Annual Scientific Session (ACC.23/WCC), New Orleans, LA, March 6, 2023.